-Residential Commercial Public Residential Building (> 1,000 m2 BUA) \checkmark Office Building (> 1,000 m2 BUA) \checkmark Mosque & Worship Building (> 1,000 m2 BUA) \checkmark Staff, Labour and Student Accommodation (> 1,000 m 2 BUA) \checkmark Retail & Showroom (> 1,000 m2 BUA) Government Building Hospitality Mall & Shopping Centre \checkmark Educational Facility \checkmark Hotel, Motel \checkmark Laboratory Healthcare Facility \checkmark Hotel Apartment \checkmark Exhibition & Festival Centre, Sport Facility \checkmark Resort \checkmark Other Public Building \checkmark
+Residential Commercial Public Residential Building (> 1,000 m BUA) $\checkmark$ Office Building (> 1,000 m BUA) V Mosque & Worship Building (> 1,000 m BUA) $\checkmark$ Staff, Labour and Student Accommodation (> 1,000 m BUA) $\checkmark$ Retail & Showroom (> 1,000 m BUA) $\checkmark$ Government Building $\checkmark$ Hospitality Mall & Shopping Centre $\checkmark$ Educational Facility $\checkmark$ Hotel, Motel $\checkmark$ Laboratory Healthcare Facility Hotel Apartment $\checkmark$ Exhibition & Festival Centre, Sport Facility $\checkmark$ Resort $\checkmark$ Other Public Building

-- All buildings must be fitted with energy meters (of tariff class accuracy) to measure electricity consumption of the facility as a whole. - Energy meters must be installed for each tenant unit in multi-tenant buildings.

-- For buildings where chilled water is produced internally or externally and supplied to individual tenants or building areas, individual chilled water meters must be installed to measure the supply of chilled water to each unit. - Energy sub-meters shall be installed for government buildings and for hotels with more than 150 rooms.
+- All buildings must be fitted with energy meters (of tariff class accuracy) to measure electricity consumption of the facility as a whole. - Energy meters must be installed for each tenant unit in multi-tenant buildings. - For buildings where chilled water is produced internally or externally procured and supplied to individual tenants or building areas, individual chilled water meters must be installed to measure the supply of chilled water to each unit. - Energy sub-meters shall be installed for government buildings and for hotels with more than 150 rooms.
 The energy sub-meters must use the BMS, wireless network or other comparable communication infrastructure.
-The energy sub-meters shall monitor the following main energy consuming systems: - Cooling and fans. - Domestic hot water. - Lighting and other equipment can be monitored on the same sub-meter(s).
+The energy sub-meters shall monitor the following main energy consuming systems: - Cooling and fans - Domestic hot water - Lighting and other equipment can be monitored on the same sub-meter(s).
 Each floor has to be monitored separately.

-- Install energy meters and chilled water meters in easily accessible locations for readings and maintenance. - It is recommended to connect the energy and chilled water meters to the BMS system (if available) to allow ongoing monitoring of the energy consumption.
+- Install energy meters and chilled water meters in easily accessible location for readings and maintenance. - It is recommended to connect the energy and chilled water meters to the BMS system (if available) to allow ongoing monitoring of the energy consumption.

-- Energy metering schematics. - Energy metering strategy description.
+- Energy metering schematics - Energy metering strategy description